RealJackMa/iTodo/README.md

 # Prework - iTodo

-**iTodo** is an Android app that allows users to build a todo list and basic todo items.
-Its features include adding new items, editing and deleting existing items.
+**iTodo** is an Android app that allows users to build a todo list with basic todo items.
+It features adding new items, editing and deleting existing items.

-Submitted by: **Peiyao "Jack" Ma**
+Submitted by: **Jack Ma**

 Time spent: **3** hours spent in total